 Come and join the locals; where we eat and drink – quality good value locally sourced food and drink in a UNESCO heritage site.
-The safari is heavy on the eating, light on the walking with a local enthusiastic guide.
-I love all three of the tours, so easiest way to choose is by day: Monday and Wednesday its Stockbridge Village walk, Friday and Saturday its Bohemian Broughton and on a selected Sunday of the month, its a morning start with fresh doughnuts and Stockbridge market.
+The safaris are heavy on the eating, light on the walking with a local enthusiastic guide.

-This one street in the last ten years has attracted a wave of small independent shops, bars, restaurants and cafes all concentrated in one area: Sample homemade veggie haggis in an traditional Victorian pub, Scottish gin tasting in the coolest kilt shop then home cured salmon and mackerel pate, then marshmallows made on the premises and a New Town scone jam and cream in a vintage tea shop, finished off with a single malt in a cellar bar.
+This one street in the last ten years has attracted a wave of small independent shops, bars, restaurants and cafes all concentrated in one area: Sample homemade veggie haggis in an traditional Victorian pub, home cured salmon , west coast mussels cooked to order, marshmallows made on the premises, a cheese tasting at Scotland’s most famous cheese shop and a New Town scone jam and cream in a vintage tea shop, finished off with a single malt in a cellar bar.

 Using our knowledge and contacts in Edinburgh we can create a food-centric experience tailored to your group’s unique food and drink preferences.
 We can cater from the minimum of two to thirty two.
 We have enjoyed a hen night for 30 hens in pith helmets!
 A Dutch group requested food and music and they were met on arrival by a piper and drummer in full tartan regalia.
 Please contact Nell directly to discuss how Edinburgh Food Safari can create a food walking tour that suits you and your group.